Sonu-kumar-singh-28/Expense-Tracker-App/README.md

+Expense Tracker App Readme
-Expense Tracker App.– Readme..
+Expense Tracker App (Android – Kotlin)

-An advanced Expense Manager Android application that helps users efficiently manage their income, expenses, notes, and multiple accounts.
-This project is built with clean architecture, modern Android components, and professional coding practices, making it ideal for both learning and real-world use.
+Expense Tracker App is an advanced Expense Manager Android application designed to help users efficiently manage their income, expenses, notes, and multiple accounts.
+The project follows clean architecture principles and modern Android development practices, making it suitable for learning, portfolio showcase, and real-world use.

-This repository is based on a complete step-by-step implementation that is suitable for beginners as well as experienced Android developers.
+This repository is based on a complete step-by-step implementation, making it easy to follow for beginners while still being valuable for experienced Android developers.

 🚀 Features